yongalhamo/_Projects/004/README.md

-Property Analysis with a simple gui using TKInter library from python
+## Property Investment Analysis with a simple gui using TKInter
+## Metrics:
+             Cash Flow
+             Cash on Cash Return
+             Capitalization Rate

 1. On running the Program, you get this Interface, with a box to put in the specified property URL.